By Jean Asselin

 - Farmer: “Day of the Great Shout.”
 A dead 19th Century explorer wakes up resurrected in an untamed landscape, along with others from all over Earth’s history.

-- Herbert: “Dune.”
+- Herbert: “Dune (excerpt.)”
 Over millennia, humans develop mental abilities: fold space between the stars, control others, perform complex computations.
 These powers stem from a spice whose single planet source just changed hands between feuding houses.

 - Kuttner & Moore: “Mimsy Were the Borogoves.”
 Children find sophisticated toys from the future which allow their minds to interact with other dimensions of space.
 Parents are unaware of the risks posed by their children’s use of these adaptive toys.